ctnava/rxtechnotes/3_access_to_drugs.md

 - **Prescription**: medication order on a prescription blank to be filled in an *outpatient/ ambulatory* setting.
 - **Legend**: Medications that may not be dispensed to the public except on the order or *prescription* of a licensed prescriber.
 These "prescription" drugs require a federal *legend* to appear on the packaging that states: "Federal law prohibits dispensing this medication without a prescription".
 - **Over-the-Counter(OTC)**: Medications that may be sold without a prescription as long as they are appropriately labeled for home use.
+  - **Exempt Narcotics** are medications that contain habit forming ingredients that can be sold by a pharmacist without prescriptions to persons 18 years or older (e.g. cough syrups with small amounts of codeine)
+  - **Emergency Contraceptives** (e.g. Plan B One-Step) sometimes have dual marketing, with unique status as OTC & legend drugs at the same time.
+Depending on the state, a pharmacist may prescribe these on the spot to dispense to patients.

 ### ⚠️ Hidden Dangers of OTC Drugs